qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 > ## Exercise: plot the training progress.
 >
 > 1. Is there a difference between the training and validation data?
 And if so, what would this imply?
-> 2. (Optional) Take a pen and paper, draw the perfect training curve.
+> 2. (Optional) Take a pen and paper, draw the perfect training and validation curves.
 >    (This may seem trivial, but it will trigger you to think about what you actually would like to see)
 >
 > > ## Solution
 > > The difference between training and validation data shows that something is not completely right here.
 > > The model predictions on the validation set quickly seem to reach a plateau while the performance on the training set keeps improving.
 > > That is a common signature of *overfitting*.
+> > Optional:
+> > Ideally you would like the training and validation curves to be identical and slope down steeply
+> > to 0.
+After that the curves will just consistently stay at 0.
 > {:.solution}
 {:.challenge}